uwmadisoncals/cals-main-plugins/show-posts/readme.txt

 == Changelog ==
+= 1.3.15 =
+* Fix: Don't add schema.org to posts when in a post slider for Weaver Xtreme Schema Tags

+= 1.3.14 =
+*Tweak - added compatibility tweak for Weaver Xtreme schema tags

 = 1.3.13 =
 * WP 4.9 compatibility update
 * Fix: Changed Featured Image links to point to single page view of post and not media lib image